 This course is an introduction to drawing through basic examination of the visual fundamentals of line, texture, value, space, and form.
 Problems in descriptive drawing will be explored.
 There will be individual and group criticism.
 Sketchbooks are required.
-Pre- or Corequisite: ESL099/ESR099

 HUA104 Introduction to Design